 Step 5 - A VR staff member with an appropriate RHW user role

 Prints the SA.
-(The printed SA must be signed by the issuer).
+(The printed SA must be signed by the issuer.
+The issuer may sign the SA digitally).
+Refer to Authorizing Services Remotely in ReHabWorks for step by step instructions for digital signatures.

 Sends the SA to the vendor by mail, fax, or encrypted email.
 Depending on the manner in which the SA is sent to the vendor, the VR staff member files the original, signed SA, or a copy of it, in the customer's case folder.